Team Assemblies: Brief bio’s

 Fred Astaire Studio, Plymouth

-Best known for as a wedding coach, Michele has been featured in Boston Magazine as well as New England Bride.
+Best known for as Boston’s premier wedding dance coach, Michele has been featured in Boston Magazine as well as New England Bride.
 Year after year, she is voted Best of the Knot and Couples Choice Award from Wedding Wire.
-Although wedding prep is many years away for the students of Boston Assemblies, Michele’s enthusiasm for dance in many forms including jazz and hip hop are keeping Boston Assemblies contemporary.
+Although wedding prep is many years away for the students of Boston Assemblies, Michele’s enthusiasm for dance in its many forms including jazz and hip hop are keeping Boston Assemblies contemporary.
 Michele prides herself on her ability to teach anyone to dance.
 In fact, she has a dog named Tango who reportedly does a mean salsa!

 You can find Michele at her studio, Dance in Boston, Brookline.

 Regina has a range of hospitality and etiquette experience.
 She earned a certificate from the John Robert Powers School in Boston.
 She earned her degree in American Studies at Smith College.
 Regina hosted a bed and breakfast in her gracious home in Cambridge for more than a decade.
 Regina and Susan Cole offer dining skills programs to area clubs, schools.
-Regina has been getting a lot of practice teaching her twin grandsons age six and their brother age five the proper way to hold a fork!
+Regina has been getting a lot of practice teaching her twin grandsons age seven and their brother age six the proper way to hold a fork!
 Regina provides support to Boston Assemblies on and off the dance floor.

 Starting in his teens Paul and his twin brother started learning ballroom dancing.
 Paul and his wife Judy are known in Boston dance circles demonstrating their skills and grace on the dance floor.
 Paul has extensive teaching experience.
 He is a member of the National Dance Council of America, American Society of teachers of dance as well as a certified member of Dance Teacher’s Club of Boston.
 Paul teaches Mad Hot Cambridge, an exciting ballroom dance program for fifth graders in the Cambridge Public schools.
 It has been featured on Chronicle and in The Globe.
 Paul Hughes classes have been covered on Wellesley cable TV.